shehabkh03/SchoolManagementDatabaseSystem/README.md

 - **Validate Enrollment**: Prevents students from enrolling in conflicting courses.
 - **Auto-Recalculate Grades**: Updates average grades when new scores are added.
 - **Prevent Invalid Entries**: Ensures only valid data can be inserted into critical tables.
+### 3. Queries
+SQL queries that include SELECT statements with WHERE conditions, queries that join multiple tables, queries that use GROUP BY with aggregate functions (such as COUNT, SUM, AVG), and queries that utilize subqueries to retrieve data based on nested conditions.

 ---